Care

 Ready to Shop?

-Aside from making the perfect grilled cheese, our hands-down favorite thing about our non stick frying pan is the fact that it’s so easy to maintain—no seasoning or special cleaning products required.
+Aside from making the perfect grilled cheese, our hands-down favorite thing about our ProCoat Non Stick Collection is how easy it is to maintain—no seasoning or special cleaning products required.
 With all that in mind, washing your pan by hand is a small price to pay for years of quick, delicious meals.
-No hate to the dishwasher, of course—we still love you (most of the time).
+No hate to the dishwasher, of course—we still love it (most of the time).